Configuring the IDE

 }

-have following structure with
+customBuild.ios and customBuild.android have the following structure with

 optional keys that can be used independently:

-– string, specifies a command used for building.fingerprintCommand
+| buildCommand | String, specifies a command used for building. |

-– string, specifies a command used for creating fingerprint.
+| fingerprintCommand | String, specifies a command used for creating fingerprint. |

 Example: